 Accessing your information

-Please visit Service NSW Privacy for more information about how Service NSW handles your personal information.
+Visit Service NSW Privacy for more information about how Service NSW handles your personal information.
 This includes how you can access and seek correction of the information, how privacy enquiries or complaints can be made, how information is securely stored and to contact us.
 Service NSW is located at 2-24 Rawson Place Sydney NSW 2000.

 Visit the NSW Health Privacy Leaflet for Patients for more information about how NSW Health handles your personal and health information.
 This includes how you can access and correct your information, how privacy enquiries or complaints can be made, and how NSW Health can be contacted.
 NSW Health is located at 1 Reserve Road St Leonards NSW 2065.